since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 * While holding your sacred weapon, you gain a +1 bonus to AC.

 #### Avatar of Forge and Fury
 At 17th level, you can use your Channel Divinity to become the embodiment of radiant majesty.
-As a bonus action, you emanate an aura of radiant light.
+As a bonus action, you present your sacred weapon and emanate an aura of radiant light.
 For 1 minute, bright light shines from you in a 30-foot radius.
 * Whenever an enemy creature starts its turn in the light, the creature takes 10 radiant damage.
 * Once on each of your turns when you make a weapon attack and miss, you can cause that attack to hit instead.
 * If you fail a saving throw, you can use your reaction to succeed instead.